top of page

 Consultation Fees

-At the level of EMDR therapy training, trainees must complete 10 hours of consultation with an ICM approved consultant.
+At the level of EMDR therapy basic training, trainees must complete 10 hours of consultation with an ICM and EMDRIA Approved Consultant or Consultant-in-Training.
 These hours may be completed individually or in a group.
 Scheduling and paying for consultation is the responsibility of the trainee.
 Consultation is not included in the price of training.
-This allows trainees to select consultants based on area of expertise, geographic location, availability, teleconferencing options, and/or cost.
-You are welcome to complete consultation
+This allows trainees access to all ICM Consultants, not just a limited number of consultants connected to this training.
+Trainees may select consultants based on area of expertise, geographic location, availability, teleconferencing options, and/or cost.
+You are welcome to complete consultation with multiple ICM Approved Consultants or Consultants-in-Training.
+Click here for full list of ICM Approved Consultants.
+For an idea of cost, if you chose to complete group consultation with Kara Niccum, the cost is $45 per hour for a total of $450 for all 10 hours.

-Attendance and Professionalism
+Attendance & Professionalism

 Required Reading